 The Christmas season is a time when consumer behavior changes.
 What is more, the COVID-19 pandemic has shifted many aspects of our daily lives.
-Indeed, many of the new habits formed during the pandemic will to contribute to new consumer trends in 2021 and beyond.
+Indeed, many of the new habits formed during the pandemic will contribute to new consumer trends in 2021 and beyond.

-Facebook IQ offers insights, studies and research using people, advertising and industry trends coming from Facebook, Instagram, Messenger and Audience network.
-This year, Facebook IQ conducted research on consumer behavior during the Christmas season, the key trends and takeaways linked to COVID-19 and observations of past economic downturns.
+Facebook IQ offers insights, studies, and research using people, advertising, and industry trends coming from Facebook, Instagram, Messenger, and Audience network.
+This year, Facebook IQ conducted research on consumer behavior during the Christmas season, the key trends and takeaways linked to COVID-19, and observations of past economic downturns.
 From this data, they shared their key insights on this year’s seasonal buying behavior.

 The time has come for you to begin preparing your marketing strategy for the holiday season.
-In this article Eminence takes a look at the best ways in which to capitalize on key trends and engage with customers during this unusual Christmas.
+In this article.
+Eminence takes a look at the best ways in which to capitalize on key trends and engage with customers during this unusual Christmas.

 Baby Boomers and Generation X contribute to the global development of e-commerce and growth in mobile usage.

 COVID-19 has changed the way we live, consume and communicate.
-For example, GEN X and Baby Boomers rely on technology more than ever before, be it to communicate, to shop online or to share information.
+For example, GEN X and Baby Boomers rely on technology more than ever before, be it to communicate, to shop online, or to share information.
 On average, 85% of the world’s population shop online, with more than 80% of them being Gen X and Baby Boomers.

 Indeed, both GEN X and Boomers have become very accustomed to shopping online, with 44% and 30% respectively spending more time shopping online.
 A habit that will prevail during and after the Christmas season this year, as 43% of those surveyed say they expect to shop online more frequently, even after the pandemic.

-With the rise of online shopping, data security has also become a key priority for consumers who wish to avoid the crowds in physical stores.
+With the rise of online shopping, data security has also become a key priority for consumers who wish to avoid the crowd in physical stores.
 Indeed, this rise in online shopping appears to be a long-term trend, as one in three shoppers claims that even after the pandemic, they intend to spend less time in stores.
 Consumers are now looking for a secure way to shop that combines convenience with contactless, online services.

 To accommodate customers during these exceptional times, many companies have launched “click and collect” services.
 This way of shopping is all set to become extremely popular during Christmas time.
-Especially as 56% of Generation X and 45% of Boomers prefer to have the option of buying online and then picking up their purchases in store.
+Especially as 56% of Generation X and 45% of Boomers prefer to have the option of buying online and then picking up their purchases in-store.